Heat pumps - What they are and why you need one

 Heat pumps produce no on-site carbon emissions, unlike conventional boiler-based heaters.
 When paired with renewable energy sources like solar PV panels, heat pumps are completely emissions-free.
 This means that heat pumps are effective in reducing your home’s carbon footprint.

-Heat pumps can have a long life span of up to 50 years and the average lifespan is about 14 to 15 years.
+Heat pumps can have a long life span of up to 14 to 15 years.
 Heat pumps are exceptionally reliable and steady and are also safer than combustion-based heating systems.

 Heat pumps increase your property value.
 A well-designed heat pump system installed within a smart home and maintained by a trusted, professional home energy specialist will increase the sale value of your home and other properties.